UWB-ACM/CTCI/Spring-2019/linked_lists/SOLUTIONS_2019Spring.md

-# Topic Name TODO :bug:

-Simple description TODO :bug:

-In the style of:
+# Linked Lists

-***Problems and solutions for Maze & Dynamic Programming session on March 1, 2019.***
+Problems and solutions for Linked List session on May 3, 2019.

 ## Problems